nesi/support-docs/docs/General/NeSI_Policies/Postgraduate_allocations.md

 project an allocation from the Postgraduate class:

--   If your institution is a NeSI Collaborator or Subscriber, your project\'s allocation will most likely be made from your institution\'s entitlement.
+-   If your institution is a NeSI Collaborator or Subscriber, your project's allocation will most likely be made from your institution's entitlement.
 -   If you have not used an HPC previously, we may award your project a Proposal Development allocation first.
 In this case, your project may be considered for a Postgraduate allocation after your Proposal